André Cymone: Career

-In late May 2013 Cymone appeared alongside former Revolution member Bobby Z on a web-based video chat forum co-hosted by celebrity blogger Dr. Funkenberry where he went into greater detail about the writing of the song and the hopes for his new album.
+In late May 2013, Cymone appeared alongside former Revolution member Bobby Z on a web-based video chat forum co-hosted by celebrity blogger Dr. Funkenberry, where he went into greater detail about the writing of the song and the hopes for his new album.

 In November 2013, the album, titled The Stone, became available for pre-order in various exclusive packages on the site PledgeMusic.
 The packages included early MP3 downloads, signed CDs and one-off personalised items.
 The Stone was released on February 18, 2014.

-Andre Cymone released his sixth studio album, 1969, on April 7, 2017, via BandCamp and iTunes.
+André Cymone released his sixth studio album, 1969, on April 7, 2017, via Bandcamp and iTunes.